SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/fundamentals.md

 # Fundamentals

-A guide to CRMScrit basics.
+A guide to CRMScript basics.

 1. autolist